10/07/2023

 In the “heavy machinery” of software-based terminology extraction, a distinction is made between linguistic and statistical methods.

 Linguistic systems are based on word formation rules and syntactic algorithms of a specific language.
 They are thus always language-dependent.
-The system can trace back terminology candidates to a basic form (stemming) and recognise the part of speech of the candidate (tagging).
+The system can trace back candidate terms to a basic form (stemming) and recognise the part of speech of the candidate (tagging).
 The result of this method is a list of linguistically correct words, which, however, are not necessarily relevant from a terminology point of view.
 The dependence on language-specific rules also means that linguistic extraction systems are only available for a limited number of languages and that the known providers can only offer a handful of languages as the source language for extraction.

 Statistical systems, on the other hand, function independently of language, as they determine word frequency, i.e. the frequency of occurrence of a word in the body of text.
 The language for which this happens is irrelevant, as it is a pure string match.
 As a rule, the tool can be configured to determine the frequency of occurrence at which a term is to be extracted and how many words it may consist of.